-Landmark College, Greenwood School Join Forces to Bridge Gap from High School to College for Students Who Learn Differently
+Landmark College, Greenwood School Join Forces to Bridge Gap From High School to College

 By Mark DiPietro

 Just four miles from Landmark College’s campus in Putney, Vermont, stands another premier institution for students with learning disabilities (LD): The Greenwood School, a boarding and day school for middle and high school boys with diagnosed LD.
 Yet despite similar educational missions, Greenwood and Landmark have only informally collaborated through the years.
 That changed on Wednesday, Sept.
 25, as Dr. Peter Eden, president of Landmark College, and Stewart Miller, headmaster of the Greenwood School, signed a Memorandum of Understanding that makes official a partnership that will provide opportunities for Greenwood School middle and high school students as they transition to college, and for Landmark College students to gain professional experience – and for both institutions to collaborate in strategic ways that help them further establish their positions as leaders in the LD field.

 “Stewart and I have known each other for two years, and from the beginning we were amazed that in this small town in Vermont there are two world-class institutions focused solely on teaching and learning for students with LD,” said Dr. Eden.
 “We both believed, from the beginning, that we should have a strategic alliance and that we should develop programs which allow a continuum of learning – from middle school to high school to college – for students with LD.”

 The agreement between Landmark and Greenwood outlines four domains of collaboration and engagement: Internships and applied learning opportunities for Landmark College students in a progressive environment at Greenwood; educational technology discovery and application, and e-Learning for students with LD; transitions from school to college through immersion in the college setting for Greenwood students; and research and professional development for faculty and staff at both institutions.